Montoya/diy-wordle/README.md

 lynn liked this game a lot, but wanted to play more than once a day, so she created her own version of it, where the words are random but you can play as much as you like.
 She called it _hello wordl_, which is a sort of [bad programming joke](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).

 I saw people were using pencil and paper to make their own Wordles for others to play, so I decided to make this work online with DIY Wordle.
-Frozen B.A. helped me make it work!
+[Frozen A. B.](https://twitter.com/frozen_a_b) helped me make it work!

 ## But playing once a day is the point!
 Don't get me wrong: we all think this is the most brilliant aspect of Wordle, and we don't aim to dethrone or improve on the "real" game.